 Born in Egypt and spending the remainder of his early adolescence in Bahrain, Mohab Kamel returned to Egypt to complete high school and begin his degree in Mass Communications (Journalism) at October 6 University.

-Since then, Mohab worked at some TV channels as an Executive Producer and decided to focus on freelance photography.
+Since then, Mohab worked at some TV channels as an Executive Producer and decided to focus on freelance news photography.

 In early 2013, he moved to Australia to start and pursue a new life and new dream, based in Sydney and working as a freelance photographer and a radio broadcaster at SBS.